 Maintaining a garden–whether it’s a few window boxes full of flowers or a plot of delicious vegetables–can have a surprisingly wide range of health benefits for seniors.
-Home Care Assistance of Fairfield has rounded up the top five.
+Fairfield Home Care Assistance has rounded up the top five.

 1. Physical Fitness